}

 How to deal with rejection?

 Have you ever felt that rejection hurts more than you would expect?
-As if it were an invisible wound that would insist on burning?
+As if it were an invisible wound that seemed to burn?

-Whether in a relationship, at work, or among friends, rejection can be hard to ignore — especially for people with Hyperactivity Disorder and Attention Deficit (PHDA).
+Whether in a relationship, at work or among friends, rejection can be hard to ignore — especially for people with Attention Deficit Hyperactivity Disorder (PHD).

-Is there a way to deal with this without allowing it to affect your self-esteem?
+Is there a way to deal with this without letting it affect your self-esteem?

 Neste artigo, exploramos porque é que esta dor pode ser tão intensa e partilhamos dicas para a ultrapassar de forma mais saudável.